ssaring/sportstracker/sportstracker/docs/README.txt

 series), then ExerciseViewer will show the exercise track inside a map viewer component.
 This interactive map is zoomable and moveable, so it's easy to view all details of the track.
-Tooltips on all trackpoints will show you further informations.
+Tooltips on all trackpoints will show you further information.
 The green waypoint is the start, the red is the end position and the white waypoints are the lap split positions.
+The exercise track can be replayed by using the track position slider.
+The current position is marked in the map by a violet waypoint.
+A tooltip shows all the details of the current position.
 The map data will be downloaded on demand from the OpenStreetMap project (http://www.openstreetmap.org).